-The Concord Department of Fire and Life Safety does more than answer medical calls and put out fires.
-The Fire Department is also responsible for ensuring that approximately 3,500 commerical businesses and residential structures in Concord are inspected as well as the numerous new structures being built each year.
-The Fire Department Fire Prevention Division consists of One Bureau Chief, two Assistant Fire Marshals and three Fire Inspectors.
+The Concord Department of Fire Department does more than answer medical calls and put out fires.
+The Fire Department is also responsible for ensuring that approximately 3,500 commercial businesses and residential structures in Concord are inspected as well as the numerous new structures being built each year.
+The Fire Department Fire Prevention Division consists of one Division Chief, two Deputy Fire Marshals and six Assistant Fire Marshals.

 In order to be a Fire Inspector a person must first be a firefighter with the department.
 Next, he or she must complete the North Carolina Fire Inspector Level 1, 2 and 3 Courses and pass a State Certification Exam.
 Each level of certification allows them to complete inspections in every type of structure ranging from a gas station to a hospital or major industrial facility.